-BT: Hard clams, little necks, and cherrystones.
+BT: Hard clams, littlenecks, and cherrystones.
 Some guys used to jump overboard and they used to work with their feet and scratch rakes.
 But I never really got into that.
-I always stayed on a boat and I use the clam rake, long rake, they call it, with aluminum handles.
-I did a lot of crabbing in the bay.
-Those are some good memories, too.
+I always stayed on a boat and I used a clam rake, the long rake, they call it, with aluminum handles.
+Did a lot of crabbing in the bay.
+There's some good memories there too.